 Finally, look for races that have finisher medals to keep the excitement going.
 Carry the medal with you to remind you of what you've accomplished.
 When training for the next race gets tough, take the medal out and remember how good it felt to get it.

 If you live in Key West, check out races from Theme Runs.
-They have runs like theTutu Relay, Heroes and Villains Run, Fashion Victim 5K, Red Shirt Run and the Buddy Pass.
+They have runs like theTutu Relay, Heroes and Villains Run, illuminated 5K and the Red Hot Run.
 You get to have a blast, they all have finisher medals and money gets raised for charities.
 Everyone wins!

 BONUS TIP: You can be someone else.
 One of the fears people have about running a race is having their time posted for all the world to see.
 Most races put the finisher times online, and a few even get them published in the local paper.
 But here's a little secret.
 For many smaller races, you don't have to use your real name.

 If you're seriously worried about someone stumbling across your time online, check with the racing company and ask them about their policy on names.
-There are many companies that don't require you use your real name to run.
+Many companies don't require you to use your real name to run.
 Typically they won't allow celebrity names or something like Mickey Mouse, because then there may be a dozen Mickey's running.
 But if you want to cross the finish line under an alias, they don't have a problem with that.
 Check with the company first before you register.
 If they say it's OK then have fun running secretly.

 Call for a FREE Consultation (305) 296-3434